marklchaves/cme-dev-style-guide/_docs/basics/06-creating-structured-content.html.md

 Consider using a template if:

-- Users would benefit from seeing your content multiple places
+- Readers benefit from seeing your content multiple places
-- Readers need to be able to scan it
+- Readers need to scan it
-- Writers need to be able to create it quickly
+- Writers need to create similar content more than once or twice
 - You want to encourage repeat visits and familiarity with your content

 All educational content at Mailchimp relies heavily on content templates.
 We use templates for Technical Content, Integration Directory descriptions, marketing guides, and more.

 ## Guidelines

 If you’re looking for a template for your structured content but can’t find one that meets your needs, you may want to create your own.
-There are 2 main ways to approach this.
+There are 2 main ways to create a new template.

 ### Use a model